I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nc-fltkernel-pflt_pre_operation_callback.md

 </dl>The minifilter driver is returning the I/O operation to the filter manager for further processing.
 In this case, the filter manager calls the minifilter driver's post-operation callback during I/O completion.
 <dl>
 <dt><b>FLT_PREOP_SYNCHRONIZE</b></dt>
 </dl>The minifilter driver is returning the I/O operation to the filter manager for further processing, but it is not completing the operation.
 In this case, the filter manager calls the minifilter's post-operation callback in the context of the current thread at IRQL &lt;= APC_LEVEL.

-## -remarks
+## Remarks

 A minifilter driver's pre-operation callback routine processes one or more types of I/O operations.
 This callback routine is similar to a dispatch routine in the legacy filter model.

 A minifilter driver registers a pre-operation callback routine for a particular type of I/O operation by storing the callback routine's entry point in the <b>OperationRegistration</b> array of the <a href="..\fltkernel\ns-fltkernel-_flt_registration.md">FLT_REGISTRATION</a> structure.
 The minifilter driver passes this structure as a parameter to <a href="..\fltkernel\nf-fltkernel-fltregisterfilter.md">FltRegisterFilter</a> in its <a href="..\wdm\nc-wdm-driver_initialize.md">DriverEntry</a> routine.
 A minifilter driver can register a pre-operation callback routine for a given type of I/O operation without registering a post-operation callback (<a href="..\fltkernel\nc-fltkernel-pflt_post_operation_callback.md">PFLT_POST_OPERATION_CALLBACK</a>) routine and vice versa.